 - Cost to the NHS: £11,376,569

-Ibuprofen is the second most prescribed NSAID in the UK, after naproxen.
-Similarly to paracetamol, ibuprofen can be purchased over the counter, including two most common forms of ibuprofen 200mg and 400mg tablets.
-Ibuprofen 400mg is a pharmacy-only medicine and therefore is not available for customer’s self-selection, for example, in supermarkets.
+Ibuprofen is the second most prescribed NSAID in the UK, after Naproxen.
+Like Other pain relievers, Ibuprofen can be purchased over the counter, including the two most common forms of Ibuprofen, 2,00mg, and 400mg tablets.
+Ibuprofen 400mg is a pharmacy-only medicine and therefore is not available for customers’ self-selection, for example, in supermarkets.

-Prescribing statistics for ibuprofen is categorised according to intended use:
+Prescribing statistics for Ibuprofen are categorized according to intended use:

-- Ibuprofen used in rheumatic diseases and gout (oral ibuprofen), and
+- Ibuprofen is used in rheumatic diseases and gout (oral Ibuprofen), and

-- Ibuprofen used in soft-tissue disorders and topical pain relief (ibuprofen gel)
+- Ibuprofen is used in soft-tissue disorders and topical pain relief (Ibuprofen gel)

-A considerable decrease in ibuprofen prescribing can be observed in the first category (rheumatic diseases and gout) with a slight decline in topical ibuprofen in the UK.
-Ibuprofen gel, 5% and 10% is also available over the counter.
-Despite this, a high level of prescribing for topical ibuprofen is observed in England with little change in prescribing in recent years.
+A considerable decrease in Ibuprofen prescribing can be observed in the first category (rheumatic diseases and gout), with a slight decline in topical Ibuprofen in the UK.
+Ibuprofen gel, 5%, and 10% are also available over the counter.
+Despite this, a high level of prescribing for topical Ibuprofen is observed in England, with little change in prescribing in recent years.